-17 Conflict of Interest

-Result

-17.1 The Auditor declares that he/ she does not have a conflict of interest with this auditee and the audit has been carried out independently and impartially.
+17 Conflict of Interest 17.1 The Auditor declares that he/ she does not have a conflict of interest with this auditee and the audit has been carried out independently and impartially.
+Yes Comment: I, Tamara Deford, do not have a conflict of interest with this auditee and the audit has been carried out independently and impartially.

-Yes

-Comment: I, Scott Devitt, do not have a conflict of interest with this auditee.